marcossgonzalez/ReviewingJS-CreateMusicPlayer/README.md

-# ReviewingJS-CreateMusicPlayer
+# ReviewingJS-CreateMusicPlayerFromFreeCodeCamp
- Creating music player to review JS
+ Creating music player to review JS using a course from freeCodeCamp